How to create a custom WordPress page template

 A truly professional WordPress website will almost certainly contain custom page templates.
 Indeed, many of the most common websites will rely on templates.
 A real estate website will need a template for its houses, an e-commerce website for its products, a membership site for its members, and so on.

 A template defines how pages and posts look on the front-end.
 The blueprint says how and where you will display all the content on each post.
 For example, any changes you make to your template for recipes on a cooking website will affect how all of the recipes appear on the front-end.

 There are two types of custom WordPress page templates which I will go through:

 Why you will need a custom WordPress template for regular pages

-A template is an easy way to ensure similar pages follow the same structure.
-Instead of having to create the layout for each page individually you can just create the template once and assign it to whatever pages you like.
+A template is easy to ensure similar pages follow the same structure.
+Instead of creating the layout for each page individually you can just create the template once and assign it to whatever pages you like.
 Those pages will then follow the template.

 Let’s imagine an example.
-On a cooking website you might have a number of pages with cooking tips such as “How to make the perfect pasta”, “How to cook eggs” and so on.
+On a cooking website you might have many pages with cooking tips such as “How to make the perfect pasta”, “How to cook eggs” and so on.

 I have an ebook on cooking which I want to display on all of these pages.
 Instead of editing each page with the same content (which would take a lot of time) I can just create a template once and assign the template to the pages.
 That way each page will contain a call to action to download my ebook.

 On both of the pages above you can see my call-to-action on the right hand side.
 That’s because I’ve assigned the same template to both pages.